Jpchen2012/Aligner/README.md

 	-sm, name of the sample

-	-pl, name of plateform, ILLUMINA or CPaS
+	-pl, name of plateform, ILLUMINA

 	-lb, name of the library.